con-dog/clippy/README.md

 <p align="center"><img src="media/clippy_watermarked.gif" height="300" width="500"></p>

 # clippy
-Create *animated ASCII-art* for the command line!
+Create and play coloured (or not) *animated ASCII-art* in the command line!

 clippy stands for:
 command line interface player made in python